Tarun516/MoneySync/README.md

-A basic money transfer applications,built for learning transactions.
+A basic money transfer applications,built for learning transactions,authentication and basic router navigation.